suntoryota/movieApi/README.md

 ## About the Service

-To use this API, ensure you have a server running.
-The server URL is http://localhost:9090

 Here is what application demonstrates:
 - Setup DB Configuration
 - Uploading and Serving file at Backend